The Netherlands and water shortages as a spatial challenge

 International water distribution issues

 Internationally, drought in particular raises questions about optimal inclusive distribution.
 We map out drought risks worldwide.
-As in the drought catalogue for the World Bank, which also contains recommendations for sustainable operational management.
+For example in the drought catalogue for the World Bank, which also contains recommendations for sustainable operational management.
 We are also the co-author of the Flagship Report Foods and Droughts.
 We provide factual information that is used to make decisions.
 For example in Cape Town and Sao Paulo, where we advised local civil servants and users.

 Water distribution between countries also requires this specialist knowledge because of the substantial investments made by governments and financial institutions.
 We do that by modelling action and interaction in the system alongside the physical processes (agent-based).
 We do this ‘water accounting’ at the global, local or catchment levels.

 Transport by water

 Droughts put pressure on water transport because of lower river discharges and lower water levels in the rivers.
 Waiting times at locks get longer as locking procedures are adapted to save water and shortened to prevent salt intrusion.
 At the same time, the European ambition is actually to transport more by water.
+Working with inland shippers, waterway managers and universities, Deltares is addressing the issue of climate resilience in the Netherlands and abroad.

 We conduct stress tests looking at the long-term consequences of drought (including soil erosion) and the options for integrated measures by, for example, developing a digital twin of the fairway corridor to Basel.
 We inform shippers about the current and near-future water depths for optimal loading and sailing (CoVadem), and produce long-term forecasts of water depth for more strategic decisions.
 We help waterway authorities worldwide, including the world-famous Panama Canal, to tackle salinisation.